-Item Description Role User - user with basic permissions.
+Item Description Role Specifies the type of user account: User - user with basic permissions.
 Admin - user with enhanced permissions - has full access to the web GUI, access to the router via Telnet, SSH or SFTP.
 This user has no the same rights as the superuser on Linux-based systems.
 Username Specifies the name of the user having access to log in to the device.
 Password Specifies the password for the user.
-Valid characters are not restricted.
+Valid characters are not re- stricted.
 Confirm Password Confirms the password.